 If you’re looking to invest in one good quality knife, then you should be looking at a Chef’s knife: a Gyuto or Santoku knife.
-While specialised knives may be easier to use in some applications, there are few chores that a Santoku cannot do in a pinch.
+While specialised knives may be easier to use in some applications, there are few chores that a Japanese Santoku knife cannot do in a pinch.

 Santoku translates to “three virtues”: slicing, dicing and chopping.
-You can utilise a Japanese Santoku knife in most recipes that call for knife work, as they are true all-purpose workhorses.
+You can utilise a Santoku in most recipes that call for knife work, as they are true all-purpose workhorses.

 Some (especially women who usually have smaller hands) consider Santoku to be more agile than Gyutos as they fit more comfortably in their hand due to their size.
 Santoku knives are usually shorter than long chef knives (less than 21cm) and have wide, flat blades and fairly blunt or slightly rounded tips.
 This helps combat hand fatigue and compensates for the fact that you have to actually chop and not rock.